cskilbeck/bl_TextureLocator/readme.md

 The UIList view of files/folders is jerry-rigged to look like a tree view.
 It sort of works but is kind of janky.
 I couldn't find a proper tree view exposed in the Python API anywhere.

-The tooltips for the items in the UIList are all kinds of wrong.
+The tooltips for the items in the UIList are all wrong.
 I haven't figured out how to make them useful.

+I can't see a way to set the filter in the file dialog so you are only shown image files when you click 'Change Image'.
+At the moment it shows files of all types which might lead to confusion.

+Undo is somewhat broken.
+After making changes with 'Change File' or 'Change Folder' you have to press ctrl-z twice to get the action undone.
+Also the image preview gets corrupted after the undo until you press 'Refresh'.
+From what I can see on the forums, undo support for add-ons is a little shaky.
+I've tried with manually calling `bpy.ops.ed.undo_push()` as well as specifying `bl_options = {"REGISTER", "UNDO"}` in the operator, the result is the same in either case.

 ### bl_info